 2. Ramsgate Royal Harbour

 Fishing boats and yachts also speckle the harbour.
-It is a breath-taking scene at night with the marina lit up by nearby restaurants, bars, and cafe lights.
+It is a breath-taking scene at night with the marina lit up by nearby restaurants, bars, and cafe lined along the high street.

 3. Ramsgate Tunnels

 One of the best places to visit in Ramsgate is the Ramsgate Tunnels.
 These tunnels are the UK’s most extensive civilian wartime tunnels.
 It is about four kilometres long and 27 metres below the ground in some areas.
 They are complex and even have a few caves in some places.

 These tunnels initially connected the town’s main harbour to the railway stations.
 During the Second World War, the tunnels were converted to underground shelters during air raids.
 After a bombing in 1940, three hundred were left homeless and resorted to living in the tunnels for shelter.
 Soon, these tunnels contained cafes, shops, barbers and even an underground hospital.

 Today, you can tour about 1.25 kilometres of these elaborate tunnels.
 The guided tours last about an hour and a half.
 The environment is rocky and cold, so a sensible pair of shoes and a wind-resistant jacket or jersey is recommended.
 On the guided tour itself, you’ll first watch a short film about the history of this railway tunnel and discover how and why it got built.

 Then, you’ll hear stories detailing the lives of the people that lived in this railway tunnel.
 This is a great tour to take to dig into the more in-depth accounts of the town you might’ve missed above ground.